ppy/osu-wiki/news/2016-04-26-march-2016-ranking-charts.md

 + **Catch the Beat:** [_Asriel](https://osu.ppy.sh/u/566276)
 + **osu!mania:** [Cryolien](https://osu.ppy.sh/u/1626983)

 Good luck with the new charts!
-We’d love to hear any and all feedback you have about the new format and selection process for the charts - feel free to leave a comment below!
+We'd love to hear any and all feedback you have about the new format and selection process for the charts - feel free to leave a comment below!

 —OnosakiHito